 product safety, and

 liability insurance.
-There are links, for example, to the online version of the Finnish Ontology Library Service ONKI, as well as to electronic and printed articles, books, databases, and other online resources on JAMK Library’s Guides, E-resources page.
+There are links, for example, to the webpages of the Finnish thesaurus and ontology service, as well as to electronic and printed articles, books, databases, and other online resources on JAMK Library’s Guides, E-resources page.

 The acquisition of information is a creative process in which the sources already identified have an impact on both the specification of the goal and the discovery of new, enlightening viewpoints and sources of information.
 There are various types of information sources at one’s disposal in different formats: written and oral, electronic, and printed.
 It is important to use a variety of sources, and to do so fluidly and in a manner appropriate for a particular assignment.
 The most up-to-date information is usually found in periodicals such as magazines and newspapers, and through information networks.
 The information presented in books often represents a very restricted view or theme.
 Experts representing different fields are good sources of information, especially on subjects less studied, while definitions of concepts can be found in field-specific reference books.

 All information collected should be critically evaluated before it is integrated into the knowledge base of the work and put into practice.
 Furthermore, one must remember to assess the reliability and usefulness of each source of information in relation to the assignment and the objectives in question.
 All the sources referred to in the report have to be properly cited for the sake of the reader, who should be able to look up the source information in order to understand it in its native context.
 Students’ information retrieval and writing skills can be developed in various courses offered by JAMK University of Applied Sciences.